butchwarns/LR_Delay/README.md

 A stereo delay plugin which emphasizes free (non beat-synced) controls for the individual channels.
 Built with [Faust](https://faust.grame.fr/) and [JUCE](https://juce.com/).

 ## Motivation
-Delay effects always seemed kind of interesting to me, so when I wanted to see how possible it is to create an audio plugin with DSP written in Faust, it was naturally one of the choices.
-Also, I believe that delays have a much stronger effect in a musical context if they are not synced exactly to the beat or inbetween channels.
+Delay effects always seemed kind of interesting to me.
+I wanted to see how possible it is to create an audio plugin with DSP written in Faust.
+A delay was naturally one of the choices for a project.
+Design of the plugin architecture was based on my belief that delays have a much stronger effect in a musical context if they are not synced exactly to the beat or inbetween channels.

 ## A word of caution
 The project is currently in pre-release state and there might be breaking changes.
 I do my best to test everything, but the occasional bug can still find it's way into the plugin.
 Please don't hesitate to report bugs if you find some!